UofTCoders/council/Constitution.md

 ### Executive List and Duties

 The executive committee shall be comprised of six (6) elected officers.
-These include a President, Technical Admin, Admin, Treasurer, Special Events Coordinator and RQM Course Coordinator.
+These include a President, Technical Admin, Admin, Treasurer, Special Events Coordinator, and RQM Course Coordinator.

 #### The President shall:
 *	Oversee the operations, management and success of the group